-- 1. Press the softkey below •-. - 2.
-Turn \$\infty\$ to scroll through the list of menus. - Turn I to scroll through the folders or files in the selected menu.
+- 1. Press the softkey below @- - 2.
+Turn I to scroll through the list of menus.

+- Turn I to scroll through the folders or files in the selected menu. - 5.
+Press 1 to select the desired file to be played.

 To skip through large lists, the five softkeys can be used to navigate in the following order: